FAQ - Frequently asked questions about garage doors

 The accumulation of condensation will occur when water comes into contact with a colder surface than the surrounding temperature.
 The water may take the form of actual drops of water or frost.

-It is important to first realize that a garage door cannot be as watertight as an entry door, and that it is faced with different situations:
+It is important to first realize that a garage door cannot be as watertight as a home’s entry door, and that it is faced with different situations:

-A garage door must be disengaged on all 4 sides in order to open.A garage door is made up of 4 panels, thus 5 areas as well as the sides of the door will allow air to enter.The size of a garage door (108”-192” wide) does not compare to that of entry door (34”).
-The surface area can easily be 4 to 5 times that of an entry door, and therefore offers a larger surface to cooling.A garage holds more humidity than the entry-way of a house: snow and ice stuck to a car, fire wood being stored, poor or no ventilation, etc.
+A garage door must move freely on all 4 sides in order to open.A garage door is made up of 4 sections, thus 5 areas as well as the sides of the door will allow air to enter.The size of a garage door (9'-16' wide) does not compare to that of entry door (34”).
+The surface area can easily be 4 to 5 times that of an entry door, and therefore presents a larger surface to cooling.A garage holds more humidity than the entryway of a house: snow and ice stuck to a car, fire wood being stored, poor or no ventilation, etc.

-Traces of condensation may appear in different locations, on the warm side of the door:where panels intersect;at the end of each panel, behind the weatherstripping;on the aluminium U-bar, on the bottom panel.
+Traces of condensation may appear in different locations, on the warm side of the door:where sections intersect;at the end of each section, behind the weatherstripping installed at the header and jambs;on the aluminum U-bar (if applicable), on the bottom section of the door.

 The Garaga solution: